-• ensure mātauranga Māori / Māori knowledge and design is embedded within our open spaces and facilities by partnering with mana whenua when developing management and concept plans

-• support mana whenua naming of parks and facilities, including interpretive signage, that shares Māori history of significant sites.
+- ensure mātauranga Māori / Māori knowledge and design is embedded within our open spaces and facilities by partnering with mana whenua when developing management and concept plans - support mana whenua naming of parks and facilities, including interpretive signage, that shares Māori history of significant sites.

-- Population growth and increasing density are placing pressure on our community infrastructure - Sequencing projects in a way that best meet community need in a constrained financial environment - Many of our community assets are reaching the end of their life cycle and costs for maintenance and repair of buildings are rising faster than we can afford.
+- Population growth and increasing density are placing pressure on our community infrastructure. - Sequencing projects in a way that best meet community need in a constrained financial environment. - Many of our community assets are reaching the end of their life cycle and costs for maintenance and repair of buildings are rising faster than we can afford.

-- We can leverage off large scale developments being delivered by Kāinga Ora, Tāmaki Regeneration Company, and private developers and work with them to deliver well-designed, low carbon and well-functioning urban environments - Eke Panuku is progressing Unlock Panmure and Transform Onehunga that will support transformational change in our town centres - Local boards now have increased decision-making over local assets and services, enabling a range of options to be explored, such as reinvesting proceeds from sale of community assets to meet the changing needs of our community - New ways of doing things are always evolving, such as increased access to technology meaning we can look at providing a hybrid approach to our services - As we upgrade facilities, we can consider infrastructure designs that are inclusive of people with disabilities and reflect our diverse cultures.
+- We can leverage off large scale developments being delivered by Kāinga Ora, Tāmaki Regeneration Company, and private developers and work with them to deliver well-designed, low carbon and well-functioning urban environments. - Eke Panuku is progressing Unlock Panmure and Transform Onehunga that will support transformational change in our town centres. - Local boards now have increased decision-making over local assets and services, enabling a range of options to be explored, such as reinvesting proceeds from sale of community assets to meet the changing needs of our community. - New ways of doing things are always evolving, such as increased access to technology meaning we can look at providing a hybrid approach to our services.